ZongN/ISU_CSIE_PM2.5Monitor-App/Readme.md

 Thank to my classmates Ciou Fang-Kuei, Jhang Jhe-Jhih, Jhao Yan-Ting, Jhu Ming-Hhong for completing this topic together.

 ## App
-This app is programmed in *Java*, and the IED is *Android studio*.
+This app is programmed in *Java*, and the IDE is *Android studio*.
 So, if you want to open the whole project, you can open it in the *Android studio*.
 API of the virtual device needs to be more than 23.
 The interface of the APP is relatively simple, because I don't have a major in arts.:sweat:

 In the top half of the screen, it's a real-time line graph, and the first combobox below is sensor options, then the value of PM2.5, air quality rating, temperature, humidity, and finally update time.